hl-n/diabetes-prediction-NHANES/README.md

 The project is organised as follows:

+- `config.yaml`: Configuration file for the project, containing settings for data paths, data processing and modelling.

 - `data/`: Directory to store the data.
     - `processed/`: Directory to store the processed data.
     - `raw/`: Directory to store the raw data.